Spicy-Acorn/fusiontext/README.rst

 FusionText
 ==========

-FusionText is a toolkit created by Kristof Indeherberge and Cedric Duriau to allow easy node based string operations.
+FusionJSON is a node based string library for Blackmagic Design Fusion created by Kristof Indeherberge and Cedric Duriau.

 Installation
 ------------